NgiapPuoyKoh/ai-chat-annotator/README.md

 1. As a User, I want to be able to select a topic for a conversation to speak with an expert
 1. As a User, I want to be able to have a real-time conversation session
 1. As a User, I want to be able to review the entire conversation during the session
-1. As a User, I want to be notified of a Moderator is online and available for a conversation
 1. As a User, I want to be able to end a conversation when completed
 1. As a User, I want to be able to handle one active session at any time
+1. As a user, I want to be able to logout
+1. As a user, I want to be notified when I use the incorrect credentials at login
 1. As a new User, I want to be able to register as a user for the application to participate in a conversation
 1. As a retuning User, I want to be to access the application using registered credentials

 _Future Enhancment_

 - As a returning user, I want to reset my password
+- As a User, I want to be notified of a Moderator is online and available for a conversation
 - As a User, I want to be able to rate the conversation to provide feedback on whether it was satisfactory
 - As a User, I want to be able to provide feedback on the conversation experience

 ### Moderator Response to User

+1. As a Moderation, I want to be able to view the list of chats that are pending a moderator to respond
+1. As a Moderator, I want to be able to view a list of chats that are currently assigned to other moderators
 1. As a Moderator, I want to be able to respond to questions from a user in real-time to assist the user
 1. As a Moderator, I want to be able to conduct one active conversation session one at any time
 1. As a Moderator, I want to be able to terminate a conversation session to indicate completion of the conversation session
-1. As a Moderation, I want to be able to view the list of chats that are pending a moderator to respond
-1. As a Moderator, I want to be able to view a list of chats that are currently assigned to other moderators

 _Future Enhancment_